AUTOLINK OBD SENSOR

 By connecting to this plug, the AutoLink Pro sensor is able to determine when the vehicle is moving and send that information to the RAC distance measuring instrument, allowing it to keep track of the distance you have traveled as you drive.

 Installs in 30 Seconds - No Tools Required

 You plug the AutoLink Pro into the OBD interface on your vehicle, then plug the AutoLink Pro into your RAC's power port using the provided telephone-style cable.
 That's it.
 No getting under the hood, no splicing wires, no tools required.

 Under ideal conditions, the AutoLink Pro is accurate to 1 foot within one thousand feet.

 What are its limitations?

 The vehicle's OBD signal is generally not available at speeds below 1 mph.
-If you will be travelling at a speed below 1 mph, or will have frequent starts and stops over a long course length, we don't recommend using the AutoLink II.
+If you will be travelling at a speed below 1 mph, or will have frequent starts and stops over a long course length, we don't recommend using the AutoLink Pro.
 In these cases, the Modular or Magnetic Sensor would better suit your needs.
-The AutoLink II is also not recommended for use with any brand of DMI other than JAMAR's RAC, and is not recommended for any pre-2006 vehicles.
+The AutoLink Pro is also not recommended for use with any brand of DMI other than JAMAR's RAC, and is not recommended for any pre-2006 vehicles.

 The original AutoLink would draw power from the vehicle's battery even if the RAC was turned off, which meant it had to be disconnected from the OBD port when not in use.
-The new AutoLink II senses when the RAC is turned on and off and turns itself on and off as needed.
+The AutoLink Pro senses when the RAC is turned on and off and turns itself on and off as needed.
 It does not have to be disconnected from the OBD port when not in use.

 Protected by US Patent Number 8,447,464